powerhousepro69/videoinfox/readme.md

      - Start to autoplay from anywhere in the playlist.
      - Resume to start the last video that was playing on quit.

+     - Playlist Find to search all playlists.
+       Find and play videos without needing to know the files location.

 <br />

 Help is located on the Home screen covering most of the features.
 Help also in Download List and View Playlist.